logo_le strade del gusto.jpeg

 2bd0779b-170c-46c0-8c16-9999041db9b7.jpg3b9db505-2c7a-4e63-ad8d-85242cdfc5da.jpgec7bd7de-96c1-4f54-a6ca-e0fd022e6d31.jpg

 But how are table olives produced?
-If you want to make them at home, it will be enough to select olives of good size, preferably free of defects, wash them and then immerse them in brine (a solution of water and salt) where they will remain for a few months, until they reach the right consistency.
+If you intend to make them at home, it will be enough to select olives of good size, preferably without defects, wash them and then immerse them in brine (a solution of water and salt) where they will remain for a few months, until they reach the right consistency.

 If, on the other hand, they are produced by one of the most important food companies in Parteolla, specifically Copar (Cooperative of olive growers of Parteolla based in Dolianova), things become more complex.

-Once harvested and placed in ventilated crates of about 20 kg (so as not to crush them and to let them breathe), the contributing members bring the olives to the production plant, where they are weighed and analyzed.
+Once harvested and placed in ventilated crates of about 20 kg (so as not to crush them and allow them to breathe), the contributing members bring the olives to the production plant, where they are weighed and analyzed.
 To be considered suitable, the olives must be free from the following defects:

 • Punctures from flies and other insects;

-• Bruises due to hail or incorrect harvesting methods;
+• Bruises caused by hail or incorrect harvesting methods;

 • Advanced ripening (they must still be green);